All Episodes

 It's 286 days that they have been up there.

-Um, and it's one of the longest periods of time on board the International Space Station.
+And it's one of the longest periods of time on board the International Space Station.

-Uh immediately they will get checked out by doctors when they splash down, they'll undergo a very thorough medical exam at NASA's Lyndon B. Johnson Space Center in Houston.
+When they splash down, they'll undergo a very thorough medical exam at NASA's Lyndon B. Johnson Space Center in Houston.

 They won't be allowed to go home until the doctors clear them.

-Astronauts often say they feel wobbly, nauseated when they return to Earth because of the ears uh vestibular system has to readjust.
+Astronauts often say they feel wobbly, nauseated when they return to Earth because of the ears.

-Um, interesting side note, bones become about 1% less dense for every month you spend in space.
+Interesting side note, bones become about 1% less dense for every month you spend in space.

 They were there for nine months, especially bones in the legs and hips and spine, which do the heavy lifting on Earth.

-Muscles don't need to work as hard in space, so they begin to atrophy.
+Muscles don't need to work as hard in space.

 All of that could lead to falls, bone fracture, osteoporosis, other medical problems.

-And now to counteract these effects, astronauts they exercise two hours a day in space, including cardio and resistance training.
+And now to counteract these effects, astronauts, they exercise two hours a day in space, including cardio and resistance training.

 It's all part of their job to keep their bones and muscles strong, but they still feel the impact when they return home.